Apl223/Portfolio/Cybersecurity/Labs/DVWA/Cross Site Request Forgery/README.md

   to grab that information before I can submit a password change.
 * <<span>meta> elements wont work to remove the requirement of the referrer header since the php source code requires we have it.
     * Example: <<span>meta name="referrer" content="never">
-* One solution was to copy the referrer header that is sent by clicking the "Change" button on the DVWA page, to the HTTP request that comes from my HTML page.
-But this is suppose to be a social engineering attack that is supposed to be done on my HTML instead of some MITM that would require a cert to be installed on the victim's browser.
+* One solution was to copy the referrer header that is sent by clicking the "Change" button on the DVWA page to the HTTP request that comes from my HTML page.
+But this is suppose to be a social engineering attack that is supposed to be done on my HTML page instead of some MITM that would require a cert to be installed on the victim's browser.
 * Although it doesnt involve my HTML page, **the best way would be to find a XSS vulnerability to carry out our CSRF.
 We can be compliant with the referrer by doing this.**
   Going back to the XSS lab, we can change the admin's password by inserting <img<span>><<span>img src="/dvwa/vulnerabilities/csrf/?password_new=pswd&password_conf=pswd&Change=Change"> into the name field.
 We can confirm the password was changed via the HTTP responses.